Pushing an Image

 Introduction

 SWR provides easy, secure, and reliable management for container images throughout their lifecycles, facilitating the deployment of containerized applications.
-This section uses the 2048 application as an example to show how to install the container engine, build an image, and use the container engine to upload the image to SWR.
+This section uses an application named 2048 as an example to show how to install a container engine, build an image, and use the container engine to push the image to SWR.

-• There are two ways to upload an image to SWR: using a container engine client or the SWR console.
-This section describes how to use a container engine client to upload an image.
+- There are two ways to push an image to SWR: using a container engine client or the SWR console.
+This section uses a container engine client as an example.

-• Currently, there are no SWR APIs available for uploading images.
+- Currently, there are no SWR APIs available for pushing images.

-The following diagram shows the process of uploading an image to SWR.
+The following shows the process of pushing an image to SWR.

 Prerequisites